 Ruby Reign took it upon herself to look into the matter.
-“Have you ever wondered why so many of the ancient Greek statues have colossal muscular physiques and yet a tiny package?” she asked in a video shared on her TikTok.
+“Have you ever wondered why so many ancient Greek statues have colossal muscular physiques and yet a tiny package?” she asked in a video shared on her TikTok.

-“What I wasn’t aware of was that the Greeks often presented their enemies, the Egyptians, the satire creatures, and even fools in comedies as having large appendages—so it was quite a negative thing to have, which is quite different today,” she said.
+“What I wasn’t aware of was that the Greeks often presented their enemies, the Egyptians, the satirical creatures, and even fools in comedies as having large appendages—so it was quite a negative thing to have, which is quite different today,” she said.

 “So actually, what I discovered was that big D’s bad and small D’s good in ancient Greece.
 But why was this?” inquired Reign.
 “This is obviously different to today.”

 Ruby claimed it is all to do with how perceptions have changed.
-She explained: “Turns out that in ancient Greece, having a smaller package was considered a sign of virtue, of civility, or self control or discipline.”
+She explained: “Turns out that in ancient Greece, having a smaller package was considered a sign of virtue, of civility, or self-control or discipline.”